proseltd/Telepathy-Community/README.md

 ## Usage terms

-You may use Telepathy however you like, however how you use the tool is your responsibility.
+You may use Telepathy however you like, but your usecase is your responsibility.
 Be safe and respectful.

 ## Credits